 - first evidence of lunar rhythms in the reproduction of deep-water taxa;

-- first report of allogeneic fusion (chimerism) in a unitary organism and in deuterostomes;
+- first direct evidence of allogeneic fusion (chimerism) in a unitary organism and in deuterostomes;

 - first demonstration of a functional relationship between fish larvae and deep-sea corals;